nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/scheduling-periodic-events.md

 Repetitions can be specified using a slash followed by an increment, for instance `0/15` means start at 0 and repeat every 15\.
 This example means the same as the one above.

 There's actually more but rarely used functionality; the Scheduler's full cron expression syntax is described in detail in the [Quartz CronExpression Javadoc](https://static.javadoc.io/org.quartz-scheduler/quartz/2.3.0/index.html?org/quartz/CronExpression.html) and in [the CronTrigger Tutorial](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger).

+{{#> callout type='info' }}
+Check the [Cron Expression Generator & Explainer](https://www.freeformatter.com/cron-expression-generator-quartz.html#cronexpressionexamples) to convert a cron expression into a readable text and visualize the next execution dates of your cron expression.
+{{/callout}}

 ### Cron Expression Examples